Can a Pre-Existing Condition Affect a Personal Injury Lawsuit?

 Pre-existing conditions can have a significant impact on personal injury claims, both for better or worse.
 Your pre-existing condition might increase the value of your claim, or it may cause the value to drop.

-Lynch Law Firm’s Hasbrouck Heights personal injury lawyers share how pre-existing conditions may impact personal injury claims.
+Lynch Law Firm, PC’s Hasbrouck Heights personal injury lawyers share how pre-existing conditions may impact personal injury claims.
 If you have been injured due to someone else’s negligence, schedule a free, no-obligation consultation with our legal team today.

 How It Might Help or Hurt Your Claim